 I have little doubt that collaborative projects will gradually arise from some of the contacts made by participants in the session.
 That the JAG had both the vision and the tenacity to ‘find’ the resources for such a meeting, demonstrates the kind of leadership I have long expected of a post-apartheid national gallery, and which has been abundantly absent within Iziko.

 Revealingly, two notices came into my inbox soon after the closed session.
 One alerted me to the fact that Khwezi Gule, curator at the JAG, was in Botswana where an international, Africa-centred workshop and exhibition was taking place.
-The other was from Iziko Museums publicizing an “Art Safari”.
+The other was from Iziko Museums publicising an “Art Safari”.
 The safari presents the latest opportunity for Marilyn Martin, probably the most traveled, publicly funded South African art administrator, to enlighten the general public on her most recent trip to three of Europe’s biggest art events.
 Now I would dust off my pith helmet and join Madame Martin on this virtual safari if I expected her presentation to cover questions I want answers to.
 Such as how much of her travel has not been to Europe or the USA?
 Or how much travel conducted by Iziko personnel is done by top management and how little by curators, surely one category of employee who needs to get out more often?
 I would even haul out my musket if I expected Martin to call on government to facilitate exchange between arts professionals in African countries.

-However, I suspect I’d be better advised to pack my hammock, mosquito repellent and tranquilizers since I would expect Martin to call on government to support representation in fora such as the Venice Biennale.
-I would also expect her to play the flipside of her hit tune, you know the one that goes ‘how the ANC government fails the visual arts’, which is one song I would have more time for, if the singer accounted for her role in the good old days…
+However, I suspect I’d be better advised to pack my hammock, mosquito repellent and tranquilisers since I would expect Martin to call on government to support representation in fora such as the Venice Biennale.
+I would also expect her to play the flip-side of her hit tune, you know the one that goes ‘how the ANC government fails the visual arts’, which is one song I would have more time for, if the singer accounted for her role in the good old days…

 Lets face it the Iziko/ SANG can hide behind inadequate state funding.
 Sadly the poverty is not only in the miserable kitty for acquisitions, it’s in the quality of leadership.
 Even low cost opportunities for public engagement are wasted: over a year ago Iziko’s handsomely remunerated CEO, Jatti Bredekamp, undertook in writing to convene a public forum on issues of transformation at the Iziko/SANG.
 We’re still waiting, although I for one don’t expect anything so accountable to happen at Iziko/SANG, certainly not while Iziko appears to have such a useless Board.